jason-xxl/methodman/README.md

 **methodman** is a Go mocking tool based on monkey-patching.

+## How to enable monkey patching in Golang?

-In many dynamic language it's easy to monkey patching object or methods.
-However in Go, exported pkg method is not modifiable.
-So to get monkey patching work, pkg method need to be defined as a method variable to allow monkey patching (in the case you can control the code),
+In many dynamic languages it's easy to monkey patching object or methods.
+However, in Go, exported pkg method is not modifiable.
+So by default there's no formal way to monkey-patch.
+To get monkey patching work, pkg method need to be defined as a method variable to allow monkey patching (in the case you can control the code),
 ```
   var TheMethodToBeMocked = func(...){...}
 ```